Father Thomas Moore

 Subdeacon John Aaron Brown was born and raised in South Carolina.
 As a child, he attended a mix of Christian churches, at first raised in Christian Science and then later attending Lutheran and Baptist churches.
 During college, Sdn.
 John learned about Orthodoxy during a Christian theology class and began visiting Holy Apostles.
 He was quickly convinced of the truth of Orthodox theology and the sincere faith of the Holy Apostles community.
 He was baptized into the Church in 2006, tonsured as a Reader in 2009, and ordained as a Subdeacon in 2012.
 Sdn.
 John is married and his wife and children can regularly be seen at the church services.
 He serves as a Reader, altar server, and by helping organize and train Readers and servers.

 Sdn.
-John has a Bachelor’s Degree in Religious Studies from the University of South Carolina and is working on a Masters of Applied Statistics.
+John has a Bachelor’s Degree in Religious Studies and a Master’s Degree in Applied Statistics from the University of South Carolina.
 He currently works at the South Carolina Department of Education, where he enjoys programming with the SAS computer language.
 He is thankful this job provides enough annual leave that he can often attend weekday services.